w1k5/vm2.work/README.md

 # vm2.work
-My official portfolio website, based off the Hyde theme but then customized.
+My official portfolio website, based off the Hyde theme and then customized to include an introduction and sliding carousel on the homepage.